-- Ask your office manager to use supplies that aren’t tested on animals, such as Method, Seventh Generation, and Dr. Bronner’s products, which are widely available.
+- Ask your office manager to use supplies that aren’t tested on animals, such as products from Method, Seventh Generation, and Dr. Bronner’s, which are widely available.

 - Keep a coffee mug or water bottle bearing an animal rights message on your desk.
-Decorate your break room bulletin board with animal rights messages.
+Decorate the bulletin board in your break room with such messages.

 - Whip up some yummy vegan dishes to take to your office potluck, happy hour, or company picnic.
-Talk to your HR team about always including vegan options at company events.
-Offer to help.
+Talk to your HR team about always including vegan options at company events, and offer to help

 Speak Up for Animals At Gatherings and Parties

-- Give animal-friendly presents on birthdays—such as cruelty-free makeup, a vegan leather bag, or a wool-free scarf—and make vegan cupcakes.
-Mention that no animals were harmed for your gifts and treats.
+- On birthdays, give animal-friendly presents—such as cruelty-free makeup, a vegan leather bag, or a wool-free scarf—and make vegan cupcakes.
+Mention that no animals were harmed for your gifts or treats.

-- Going to a summer barbecue or a Thanksgiving dinner?
-Take vegan food.
+- Going to a Thanksgiving dinner?
+Bring vegan food.
 Guests will likely be amazed that it’s so delicious and want to learn more about it.

 - At potlucks, label the dish you contributed with a sign that says “vegan” so everyone can see that food doesn’t need to contain animals’ flesh or secretions in order to be tasty.

-- Take extra vegan burgers and nondairy cheese for grilling so that nonvegan folks can try them.
+- Going to a cookout?
+Take extra vegan burgers and nondairy cheese for grilling so that nonvegan folks can try them.

-- Post videos on social media of your friends and family enjoying the vegan food you provided so that your not-yet-vegan followers can see their positive reactions.
+- Post videos on your social media pages of friends and family members enjoying the vegan food you provided so that your not-yet-vegan followers can see their positive reactions.

 - Invite your friends to go out for vegan food with you.
-Or save them money by having them over for dinner.
+Or help them save money by having them over for dinner.

-- Suggest some informative documentaries for your friends and family who are not yet vegan to watch on Netflix, such as Cowspiracy, Seaspiracy, The Game Changers, and What the Health.
+- Suggest some informative documentaries for your friends and family members who aren’t vegan to watch on Netflix, such as Cowspiracy, Seaspiracy, The Game Changers, and What the Health.

-Spreading the message and planting seeds of compassion for all in little ways at every opportunity can really add up.
-And you won’t be the only one doing this stuff—you’ll be one more person doing it.
+Spreading the message and planting seeds of compassion for everyone in little ways at every opportunity can really add up.
+And you won’t be the only one doing this—you’ll be one more person doing it.
 If we’re all speaking out against speciesism, the changes we can make are limitless.